Benedictine College: Statistics

 Benedictine College Acceptance rate and admissions statistics

-Benedictine College has an acceptance rate of 76% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Benedictine College has an acceptance rate of 98% and is among the 25% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women